Skycoder42/QtAutoUpdater/README.md

     //Since there is no mainwindow, the various dialogs should not quit the app QApplication::setQuitOnLastWindowClosed(false);
     //create the update controller with the application as parent -> will live long enough start the tool on exit
-    //since the parent is not a widget, all dialogs will be top-level windows
+	//since there is no parent window, all dialogs will be top-level windows
     //QtAutoUpdater::UpdateController *controller = new QtAutoUpdater::UpdateController(&a);
 	QtAutoUpdater::UpdateController *controller = new QtAutoUpdater::UpdateController("C:/Qt/MaintenanceTool", &a);//.exe is automatically added

     QObject::connect(updater, &QtAutoUpdater::UpdateController::runningChanged, [updater](bool running) {
         qDebug() << "Running changed:" << running;